-People operations is a function of HR that helps the company manage its human capital to better meet company goals and increase productivity.
+People operations is a function of human resources that helps organizations manage its human capital to better meet company goals and increase employee performance.
 Human capital refers to viewing employees as an asset rather than just a worker.

 Human capital: The value of an employee’s experience, knowledge, and skillsets.
 Including but not limited to training, employee well-being, loyalty, and punctuality.

 In short, people ops teams are tasked with figuring out how to get the best out of employees by putting as much focus on the individual as possible.

 People ops may exist as a separate team within the HR function or, as with companies like Google, be a rebranded version of HR.

 People ops teams rely heavily on data gathered from employee surveys, exit interviews, and key HR metrics.
 This information is used to identify potential areas of improvement related to employee retention, satisfaction, engagement, and productivity.